kristoferjoseph/drag/README.md

 # TODO:
 ---------

-* Test and fix for Firefox
 * Test and fix for Any other non webkit browser

-> Yes this has only been tested in Chrome and Safari more to come, pull requests glady accepted.
+> Has been tested and works in Firefox, Chrome, and Safari